Blakesley Hall, Northamptonshire: History

-Recent developments
+Renovation

-More recently, local architectural designers, the Roger Coy Partnership based in Eydon, have been granted planning permission to undertake work on their proposed recreation of the hall.
+In 2015, local Chartered Architects Planners and Surveyors, the Roger Coy Partnership based in Eydon, have been granted planning permission to undertake work on their proposed recreation of the hall.
 The current owner discovered a stream by landscape gardeners, James Pulham and Son (a firm which specialized in the production of simulated rock, known as Pulham Rock, for garden features in the 19th century) while clearing the grounds in readiness for the redevelopment.
 The stream, which had become overgrown, included cascades and other water features.